EyasuTeshome/shifttracker/imposter-syndrome/schedule-first-two-pramp-interviews.md

 When scheduling the interviews, please consider that you will need to attend one interview and submit the feedback in week 3 of this module, and the other in week 4.

+** Also remember that apart from getting an interview you are supposed to play the role of an interviewer.
+Do your best in this role as well.
+It is important to give back to the community :) **

 ### Scheduling reminder

 - Green flags indicate a very strong match: someone who matches well with your background and skill set and will likely give you a great interview experience.